AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 # Install the Mobile SDK

 In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your Launch property's Development environment.
-Along the way, you will learn about two main concepts of Launch&mdash;Environments and Embed Codes.

 ## Learning Objectives